East Arm, Northern Territory

 East Arm is a suburb in the Northern Territory of Australia located in Darwin about 8 km east of Darwin City overlooking a part of Darwin Harbour known as the East Arm.
+It is the traditional land and waterways of the Larrakia people.

 Geography

 East Arm consists of land associated with a peninsula extending into the harbour and part of the channels of the following waterbodies that bound the peninsula's coastline: Blesser Creek to the north-west, Frances Bay to the west, the channel known as East Arm to the south and Hudson Creek to the south-east.
 The name has been used for the locale since the mid-nineteen century.
 The suburb’s boundary and name were gazetted on 21 April 2004.

 History

-There was a leprosarium at East Arm, from which the healthy offspring of sick Aboriginal adults were taken to Garden Point Mission from the 1930s to the 1960s.
+There are numerous important Larrakia cultural sites at East Arm, as well as World War II heritage sites, including numerous Catalina aircraft wreck sites and the Kelat shipwreck.

+It was also the site of a leprosarium.
+Many healthy offspring of sick Aboriginal adults were taken to Garden Point Mission from the 1930s to the 1960s.
 Filmmaker Steven McGregor grew up near the leprosarium, and his mother used to work there as a health worker.
 He and his siblings used to hang out there to use the swimming pool and play.
 He said there was no real stigma attached to having leprosy, and the people there were fairly happy, and went fishing and did other activities, but missed their family and homes.